CEA-COSMIC/pysap/README.rst

 * ``--noplugins`` : Install PySAP without any plug-ins
 * ``--only=<PLUG-IN NAME>`` : Install PySAP with only the specified plug-in names (comma separated)
-* ``--nosparse2d`` : Install PySAP without building Sparse2D
+* ``--sparse2d`` : Install PySAP with Sparse2D

-For example, to install PySAP with only the Etomo plug-in and without Sparse2D you would run the following.
+For example, to install PySAP with only the Etomo plug-in and with Sparse2D you would run the following.

 .. code-block:: bash

-  $ python setup.py install --nosparse2d --only=pysap-etomo
+  $ python setup.py install --sparse2d --only=pysap-etomo

-Note that these options can also be invoked when installing with ``pip`` using the ``--install-option="<OPTION>"`` option.
+Note that these options can also be invoked when installing with ``pip`` using the ``--config-settings="--build-option=<OPTION>"`` option.

 .. code-block:: bash

-  $ pip install . --install-option="--noplugins"
+  $ pip install . --config-settings="--build-option=--noplugins"

 However, this will disable the use of wheels and make take significantly longer to build all of the dependencies.
 Therefore, when installing PySAP this way it